Marissa Mayer: Stanford University

-Illinois Institute of Technology
+Other academic honors

-In 2009, the Illinois Institute of Technology granted Mayer an honoris causa doctorate degree in recognition of her work in the field of search.
+In 2009, the Illinois Institute of Technology granted Mayer an honoris causa doctorate PhD degree in engineering in recognition of her work in the field of search.

 Mayer interned at SRI International in Menlo Park, California, and Ubilab, UBS's research lab based in Zurich, Switzerland.
 She holds several patents in artificial intelligence and interface design.

 Career

 Google (1999–2012)

 After graduating from Stanford, Mayer received 14 job offers, including a teaching job at Carnegie Mellon University and a consulting job at McKinsey & Company.
-She joined Google in 1999 as employee number 20.
+As part of her interview at Google, she was quizzed by Google co-founder Sergey Brin on topics like artificial intelligence and user-friendly web design.
+She joined Google in 1999 as employee number 20, and was its first woman software engineer.
 She started out writing code and overseeing small teams of engineers, developing and designing Google's search offerings.

+Although she was primarily a software engineer, she began to work on user interface design at the company.
 She became known for her attention to detail, which helped land her a promotion to product manager, and later she became director of consumer web products.
 She oversaw the layout of Google's well-known, unadorned search homepage.
+Mayer stated that she felt many of the other search engines were overloaded and that Google needed to reduce clutter to improve usability.
 She was also on the three-person team responsible for Google AdWords, which is an advertising platform that allows businesses to show their product to relevant potential customers based on their search terms.
 AdWords helped deliver 96% of the company's revenue in the first quarter of 2011.

 In 2002, Mayer started the Associate Product Manager (APM) program, a Google mentorship initiative to recruit new talents and cultivate them for leadership roles.
 Each year, Mayer selected a number of junior employees for the two-year program, where they took on extracurricular assignments and intensive evening classes.
 Notable graduates of the program include Bret Taylor and Justin Rosenstein.
-In 2005, Mayer became Vice President of Search Products and User Experience.
-Mayer held key roles in Google Search, Google Images, Google News, Google Maps, Google Books, Google Product Search, Google Toolbar, iGoogle, and Gmail.
+In 2005, Mayer became vice president of search products and user experience.
+Mayer held key roles in the development of Google Search, Google Images, Google News, Google Maps, Google Books, Google Product Search, Google Toolbar, iGoogle, and Gmail.

-Mayer was the vice president of Google Search Products and User Experience until the end of 2010, when she was asked by then-CEO Eric Schmidt to head the Local, Maps, and Location Services.
+Mayer was the vice president of Google search products and user experience until the end of 2010, when she was asked by then-CEO Eric Schmidt to head the local, maps, and location services.
+Mayer's new position was widely viewed as a demotion.
+That year, Schmidt promoted her to Google's operating committee, making her the youngest member of the committee at the time.
 In 2011, she secured Google's acquisition of survey site Zagat for $125 million.
 While Mayer was working at Google, she taught introductory computer programming at Stanford and mentored students at the East Palo Alto Charter School.
-She was awarded the Centennial Teaching Award and the Forsythe Award from Stanford.